Have you been rejected as a LASIK candidate due to thin corneas?

 During the PRK procedure, the outermost layer of the cornea is scraped, then reshaped.
 With PRK, no flap is created.
 Vision typically becomes completely clear and stable after one to three weeks or up to three to six months after surgery.

-The Visian ICL
+The EVO ICL (EVO)

 Just because you have thin corneas, it doesn’t mean you’re out of luck.